-Here are some of the posters included in this resource.
+Before we continue, check out some of the posters below that are included in this resource!
 The posters focus heavily on using models and understanding the conceptual process versus just the traditional algorithm.
-Use these poster in conjunction with anchor charts or zoom them down to place in the students’ interactive math notebooks.
+While you teach, use these posters with the anchor charts or shrink the size to place in the students’ interactive math notebooks.

-There are several printables included in this file.
-A few focus on simply practicing the skills and some require a bit more thought on the part of the students.
+I have included several printables included in this file to help you begin!
+A few focus on practicing the skills and some require students to practice their critical thinking skills.

 My favorite part of this resource are the constructed response math tasks.
-My students can come up with the answer to an equation pretty easily using models or algorithms.
+When my students use models and algorithms, my students can solve for the answer to an equation easily.
 However, they struggle knowing the difference between multiplying and dividing fractions.
-These tasks expose the students lots of scenarios and situations that require multiplying and dividing.
-They also help the students practice answering those pesky constructed response math tasks that are all over state assessments now.
+These tasks expose the students to different scenarios that require multiplying and dividing.
+They also help the students practice answering those tediously-worded response math tasks that are all over state assessments now.

 If you feel like this is something you can use, you can purchase it in my TeachersPayTeachers store by clicking here or on the image below.